ohscar/rmalloc/doc/paper/appendix.rst

 translate-ops-to-histogram.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To visualize and experiment with different ways of calculating lifetime I have a small application that takes as input
-an ops file (created by ``translate-memtrace-to-ops.py``), in particular to look at macro lifetimes in different
+an ops file (created by ``translate-memtrace-to-ops.py``), to visualize macro lifetime in different
 intervals.
 This is described in Section :ref:`lifetime-visualization`.

 translate-ops-to-locking-lifetime.py
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ``translate-memtrace-to-ops.py`` produces coarse locking that is quick to calculate, since it simply looks at the macro lifetime of an object and keeps it locked during its entire lifetime.
-It's an either-or situation, instead of locking and unlocking throughout the object lifetime.
+This is done instead of locking and unlocking throughout the object lifetime.

 run_memory_frag_animation.sh